wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 a downgrade, in which case we pop the record, and save it into local variable `accessRecord` after setting `hasAccessRecord` to `true`.

+Note that zSim only simulates cache contention and resource hazard on shared, non-terminal caches.
+L1 terminal cache and the virtual private cache must be declared to be of type `Simple` in the configuration file.
+This suggests that in most cases, cache access will not generate any event chain due to the fact that L1 filters out most traffic to shared caches.

 ### Connecting Events

 The next step is to connect these timing records into an event chain, potentially adding extra events to account